DEFRA/ffc-development-guide/README.md

 The guidance provides developers with quick access to resources and processes to best support the standards and delivery.

-## DDTS standards
+## Defra standards
 The standards and guidance contained here is intended to be an FFC context specific layer over Defra DDTS' wider development standards.

-Developers should fully familiarise themselves with these [core standards](https://github.com/DEFRA/software-development-standards/).
+This guide ensures that Developers already understand and follow these [core standards](https://github.com/DEFRA/software-development-standards/).

 ## Quick reference
 The [Quick reference](standards/quick-reference.md) page gives a high level summary of the core standards within FFC.